RICtoday City Guide Play Banner

 Table of Contents

-From quick and easy loops around town to drives that take you to new heights, Richmond has plenty of places to hit the trail.
-So lace up your hiking boots, because we’ve compiled a hiking guide for the Richmond area with 15+ routes and trails to help you plan your next adventure.
+From quick and easy loops around town to drives that take you to new heights, Richmond has plenty of places to trail-trek.
+Lace up your hiking boots because we’ve put together a guide with 15+ routes and trails to help you plan your next outdoor excursion.

 Note: While parks and trails may be listed as open, we recommend checking park websites before visiting for further info, current trail conditions, and safest practices for the area.